HamedFathi/hamedfathi/source/_posts/a-professional-asp.net-core-api-service-background-task.md

     - hostedservices
 ---

-In ASP.NET Core, background tasks can be implemented as `hosted services`.
+In `ASP.NET Core`, background tasks can be implemented as `hosted services`.
 A hosted service is a class with background task logic that implements the `IHostedService` interface.
 This topic provides three hosted service examples:

 * Background task that runs on a timer.
 * Hosted service that activates a scoped service.
 The scoped service can use dependency injection (DI).